imMMQ/scMageck/README.md

 You can install scMAGeCK R package by following steps.
 We will submit the R package to Bioconductor soon.

-First, download scMAGeCK R source code from "Downloads" tab.
+First, download scMAGeCK R source code from [Downloads](https://bitbucket.org/weililab/scmageck/downloads/scmageck_0.99.1.tar.gz) tab.

 Second, in the command line (if you are using RStudio, open your RStudio and click on the "Terminal" tab which is next to the Console tab), type the following command: